jdauphant/developers-documentation/_scalingo_api/log_drains.md

 --- row ---

-## Delete a Log Drain from an Addon
+## Delete a Log Drain From an Addon

 --- row ---